hsaliyu/cloud-security-lab-portfolio/entra-id-labs/05-microsoft-sentinel/README.md

 | order by FailedAttempts desc
 ```

 In a production environment this query surfaces accounts under active attack.
-In the lab it returned results corresponding to failed authentication attempts generated during testing across previous labs.
+In the lab it returned 0 results.

 ![KQL Query 2 — failed sign-in attempts results](screenshots/05-kql-query2-failed-signins.jpeg)